jdeluyck/kcoreorg-website/_posts/2007/2007-03-21-typing-spanish-on-a-mac.md

 > ¡ = Opt + 1
 > ¿ = Opt + shift + ?

-Handy, finally I&#8217;m able to type those things instead of using the Character Palette / Keyboard Viewer!
+Handy, finally I'm able to type those things instead of using the Character Palette / Keyboard Viewer!